-In case you missed it: In March, News 8 was once again certified the Most Accurate Forecasters in Rochester by WeatheRate.
+In case you missed it: News 8 has once again certified the Most Accurate Forecasters in Rochester by WeatheRate.

 So what is WeatheRate and how do they determine which forecasters are most accurate?
 WeatheRate is a company that verifies the accuracy of TV weather forecasts based on a cumulative score.